Handling Misdemeanor And Felony Drug Crimes

 You should start by getting a criminal defense attorney.
 If you hire a private attorney, find one with experience in criminal defense against drug charges.

-Your attorney will help you decide what is the best defense for you.
+Your attorney will help you decide what the best defense for you is.
 A common defense is that the search or seizure of drugs was illegal.
 If the courts rule that the drugs are found as the result of an illegal search or seizure, the prosecution cannot use the drugs in the case against you.

 A search could be illegal for many reasons, including:

-- lack of probable cause or reasonable suspicion for the search/seizure, or
+- Lack of probable cause or reasonable suspicion for the search/seizure

 However, a suspect waives his or her right to challenge a search if the suspect tells police officers that it is okay for them to search.
 If you agree to a search, that normally makes it impossible for your attorney to later challenge that search.
-So, if you want to keep that right, it is IMPORTANT that you preserve your rights by not agreeing to a police search of your house, your car, your person, or any of your possessions.
+So, if you want to keep that right, it is important that you preserve your rights by not agreeing to a police search of your house, your car, your person or any of your possessions.
 Contact McGraw & Strickland, LLC for a consultation.